Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Gp43-aptamer.md

 <font><p class="header_box" id="description">Description</p></font>
 <font>In 1990, Tuerk C and Gold L. have developed a novel method for rapidly selecting preferred binding sequences from a population of random sequences.
 And call this method systematic evolution of ligands by exponential enrichment (SELEX).
-Then, RNA aptamers that bind T4 DNA polymerase were isolated by this method<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+Then, RNA aptamers that bind T4 DNA polymerase were isolated by this method.
+Two different sequences were selected by this procedure from the calculated pool of 65,536 species.
+One is the wild-type sequence found in the bacteriophage mRNA; one is varied from wild type at four positions.
+The binding constants of these two RNA's to T4 DNA polymerase are equivalent.
+They are the pioneers of SELEX technology and began to use this technology to isolate aptamers early<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
 <br>
 <br>